Indiana

 DO NOT VACCINATE the animal prior to beginning the 10-day confinement.
 REASON: a reaction to vaccination could be confused with early signs of rabies.

-An unwanted (unvaccinated) dog, cat, or ferret that bites a human should be confined and observed for 10 days to determine if it shows signs of rabies.
-If it does not, it can be euthanized without testing.
-If the animal does shows signs of rabies or it is a hazard to confine the animal, it can be euthanized and tested for rabies.
+An unwanted or stray dog, cat, or ferret that bites a human should be confined and observed for 10 days to determine if it shows signs of rabies.
+If it does not show signs consistent with rabies, it can be euthanized without testing.
+If the animal does shows signs of rabies or it is in humane or potentially hazardous to humans to confine the animal, it can be euthanized and tested for rabies.

 19. As a licensed veterinarian, do you have the authority to exempt an animal from the legal requirement to be vaccinated against rabies? (eg., for medical reasons)